aknakos/sveltekit-tree-hierarchy/README.md

 # Tree-structure component for SvelteKit

-Tree-structure component with slotting, tailwindcss and integrated search.
+Tree-structure component with slotting, tailwindcss, integrated search and editing.

 Usage: